himgupta1996/Book-Store/README.md

 ### To run servers remotely

 1. Use the custom public AMI: `ami-07f5352ed5fd844e3` to deploy instances.
 The image contains all the library and source code for the respective flask servers to run.
-If you want to use another image, you have to follow the commands written in the `remote setup` section.
+If you want to use another image, you have to follow the commands written in the `Remote Linux setup Commands` section.
 2. Create EC2 instances with key pair value, and get the private .pem file.
 3. Edit the security group to ensure that the ports required by the peers to communicate are open.
 3. Set up password-less ssh from the local machine to the ec2 servers by running the following command from the local terminal: